mengbinhao/jack-note/docs/english/everyday.md

   > You should put one more layers
   > You might wanna loose that jacket
   > What do you do for a living?
 What line of work are you in?
+  > Please help yourself / Make yourself at home
+  > We talked for hours, but it turns out to be all in vain, He didn't understand/remember anything
+  > It was all in vain
+  > Whatever I tell him is in one ear and out the other
+  > All done / done and done / It's all wrapped up!
+  > I finish my part of the project 2 weeks ago
+  > I got done with xxx
+  > I'm done for xxx / I'm finished  我玩完了
+  > I'm done with this project
+  > Regarding this issue, What do you make of that?
+I want to know your opinion on that
+  > What do you have in mind?
+  > What do you say?
+  > Where do you stand on that?
+  > You got a minute? / Can I talk to you for a sec?
+Are you busy?
+  > It was at most mediocre / To me he's just an average looking person
+  > I wasn't aware of that
+  > I'll definitely keep that in my mind next time
+  > I wasn't involved in this part of the project.
+But please let me know the correct way to do/handle this for future reference
+  > I did it that way because...
+  > I this there is some confusion about this.Can you talk about this at a team meeting?
+  > Is the price negotiable at all?
+  > Is there any room for negotiation?
+  > If you could lower the price to 20K out the door, I could do all cash tody
+  > Come on, you got to meet me in the middle here
+  > What's your best offer?
+  > Can you throw this one in?
+  > I saw this from xxx for yyy, If you can price match that for me.
+I'll buy it from you
+  > Is there any discount if I pay cash?

 - 2020.2.20
   - how to cancel plans?